 Integrating the results of over a decade of spatial hearing research

 Anaglyph is part of an ongoing research effort into the perceptual and technical capabilities of binaural rendering.
-The latest incarnation, Anaglyph VST, has been designed as an audio plugin to both support ongoing research efforts as well as to make accessible the fruits of this research to audio engineers through traditional existing DAW environments.
-Amongst its features, Anaglyph includes a personalizable morphological ITD model, near-field ILD corrections and HRTF parallax selection, a Localisation Enhancer, an Externalisation Booster, and SOFA HRIR file support.
+This audio plugin was designed both to support ongoing research efforts as well as to make accessible the fruits of this research to audio engineers working in DAW environments.
+Amongst its features, Anaglyph includes a personalizable morphological ITD model, near-field ILD corrections and HRTF parallax selection, a localisation enhancer, an externalisation booster, and multiple HRTF support via the SOFA file format.

 Download files and follow instructions according to your architecture:

 Customization of binaural rendering parameters for a given listener.
 Select an HRTF profile that best suits your morphology to improve overall localization.
 Adjust the rendering based on your head diameter to improve lateral localization.

 Rendering enhancements that improve the sensation of distance for nearby source positions.
 Parallax correction selects HRIR positions based on the actual direction of arrival of the sound object as “seen” by each ear, rather than using a head-centered coordinate system.
 ILD correction modifies the left and right ear levels, as a function of frequency, to account for the head shadowing effect of nearby sound objects.
 The ILD correction is predominantly applied to the contralateral (opposite side) ear, in an effort to maintain sound level at the ipsilateral (nearby) ear.